-In this style of pojagi, the seam is completely finished on both sides.
+In this style of pojagi patchwork, the seam is completely finished on both sides.
 This makes the piece reversible, with no right or wrong side.

+Lay one piece of fabric over the other piece.
+Offset the edges by about 1/4”.
 Baste the two pieces together with a large stitch.
 These stitches will be removed later, so thread doesn’t really matter.
 This is a good chance to use up thread left over from other projects.
-They should be off-set by about 1/4″ as shown in the picture.

-Line up the ruler so that it’s just under 1/4″ from the edge of the top fabric.
-With a Hera, press firmly in a back and forth motion.
-Don’t do this directly on a table or counter, as it might leave marks on the table.
+Don’t do this directly on a table or counter, as it might leave marks on the surface.
 An old magazine or pad of paper will protect your furniture.

 The Hera will leave an easily-visible crease.

 Fold the two pieces on the crease, away from each other, leaving the seam allowances in the middle.

 Thread the needle with thread to match your fabric and knot the end.
 Bring up the knot into the seam allowance and make overcast stitches through both pieces of fabric.

 The needle should go through perpendicular to the fabric, and the stitches should be slanted.
 Keep the spacing as even as possible.
 When you get to end, knot the thread and cut off the tail.

 4. Open, Re-fold & Press